johans-work/paid-source/README.md

 # Paid Source

+Paid Source is a new convenient way to get paid for your work, for both the buyer and you.
+Think of it as a social experiment in value logistics for source available software and digital goods.

 Give copies, sell ownership.
-An experiment in value logistics for source available software and digital goods.
-A new convenient way to get paid for your work, for both the buyer and you.

 Sell the right to say "I own this" and it to be true.
 Free the free copies, and turn them into leads for your next sale.

+# How does it work?

+# Disclaimers

+The term "open source" is avoided to avoid any conflicts with other definitions or politics.
+However, the source is available, visible, and free.

+# Basic Pricing Template

 - $x for an individual to own a copy.
 - $y for a business to own a copy.